 After our final venture to Future World of the night, we started back at Morocco.
 If you want an alcoholic slush, the Spice Road Table is the place to be.
 However, it had a line, and I had a dinner reservation to make, so instead I settled for a sangria at the Tangierine Cafe, something that I would not recommend you do if you’ve done a better job of sticking to your schedule.
 I’m almost positive the sangria came out of a bottle, meaning there were no fruit pieces, no authentic sangria flavor, and an okay glass of wine.

 Tip #6 – Come up with a “one drink an hour” schedule and stick to it!
-It will make the end of your day so much easier to manage.
+It will make your drinking around the world experience so much easier to manage.

 Our experience a short walk away at the Japan pavilion was much more rewarding.
 You can get sake cocktails at the outdoor drink stand, but I would definitely suggest heading inside the Mitsukoshi Merchandise store.
 In the corner, they have a little sake bar set up that gives you a more complete drink experience.
 Plums have never been my favorite fruit, but I felt like I had to try the plum wine, and it actually wasn’t too bad.
 Very sweet, a little tart, overall not a bad drink.
 I also had a taste of the plum wine sake, which was obviously very similar but had more of a kick at the end.
 And similar to Canada, the portions were very small here.